The Haters: The Tools

-The most eventful phase in The Haters use of sound in performance came when, instead of amplifying common tools, they started having their own costume devices built that were made solely for the purpose of making noise.
+The most eventful phase in The Haters use of sound in performance came when, instead of amplifying common tools, they started having their own custom devices built that were made solely for the purpose of making noise.
 By the late 1990s The Haters became obsessed with the idea of a contrast between what the sound was and how the sound was made.

 Wrestling has always been a source of inspiration for them.
 Wrestling is the purest form of theatre of the absurd; one of non-confrontational violence where stereotypes are exaggerated beyond all recognition.

 Since its premiere in early 1999, GX's Untitled Title Belt has become a main sound source both on stage and in the studio.
 Just by looking at this belt, one would not necessarily be able to tell that this implement is a combination microphone, distortion-pedal, and noise generator.
 It was fashioned after the traditional championship wrestling belt.

 Perhaps the only project of The Haters that is entirely sound based is a piece GX started doing in 2003.
 In this piece, entitled "Audiothecary", amplified balance scales are used as a performance-based utility for finding the weight of sound.
 The scales' beam with both of its two pans at either end are all wired to function as one large microphone.
 Any slight touch, even breathing on them, will produce a very substantial noise.

 The Haters latest performance entitled "Loud Luggage / Booming Baggage", first performed in 2010, has them operate amplified suitcases, shaking and banging them about till the luggage eventually breaks.